 - 4 oz. firm tofu, drained and cut into 1/4-inch thick matchsticks

 - 1/4 cup low-sodium soy sauce

 - 2 Tbs. fresh lime juice

 - 1/4 cup chopped cashews for garnish (I used peanuts )

 (I left out the 1 to 2 tsp. hot chile sauce for the spice issues mentioned above, but added to my plate)

 - In large pot, bring 3 quarts of water to a boil.
 When water boils, add noodles, stirring to prevent sticking.
 Cook until al dente, about 4 minutes.
 Drain.

 - Meanwhile, in large wok or skillet, heat oil over medium-high heat.
 Add bell pepper and garlic and stir-fry 3 minutes.
 Stir in tomatoes, snow peas and tofu and stir-fry just until tender, about 4 minutes.
 Add soy sauce and lime juice and bring to a simmer.
 Cook, stirring often, 2 to 3 minutes.
 Stir in cooked noodles and cilantro.

 - Spoon noodle mixture onto warm plates and garnish with cashews, green onions and bean sprouts.

-As I stated above, tofu is not my favorite thing in the world but I really enjoyed this culinary adventure.
-I’m enjoying trying new things and I look forward to actually trying real Thai food in the near future.
+I really enjoyed this and look forward to actually trying real Thai food in the near future.